saxess-software/DataFactory-Knowledge-Center/Rules.md

 Rules
 * use the schema to exlain the use of things
-    * sxdf.* for system objects DataFactory
+    * sxdf.* for system objects DataFactory (tables, views, sp, fn)
-    * staging.* for staging
+    * staging.* for staging source data in raw format (same dataformat, null values possible) or adjusting this
-    * sudf.* for solution
+    * load.* for data prepared for loading, already in datafactory consistency (correct types, scaled, no null values)
+    * import.* for import processes, which writes to final destination tables (sxdf.*, param.*)
     * calc.* for internal calculation
-    * result.* for views, which deliver results to customer
-    * tmp.* for temporary data
-    * import.* for import process
     * param.* for parameter and mapping tables (maybe materialized Products)
-    * control.* for controlling and monitoring
+    * control.* for controlling and monitoring objects
+    * result.* for objects, which deliver results to customer

  ### Rules for issues